gapdays/gap-sage-days2016/program.md

 title: Program
 ---

-The first week of the 3rd GAP Days is a school on representation theory of algebras and homological algebra in GAP.
-The talks will provide
+The focus of this event will be on improving GAP-SageMath integration and interaction between our systems.

+Further details will appear shortly.

+{% comment %}

 * a general introduction to programming in GAP, talks given by [Max Horn](http://www.quendi.de/math.php),